-This was the beginning of what I can only describe as the most satisfying work anyone can do.
-Since that time, I have supplemented my time between show biz gigs as a substitute teacher, a voice teacher, a piano teacher, a reading teacher, a dance teacher, a religious education teacher, even an algebra tutor...no, not kidding.
-I finally found myself in higher education when I taught a Theology and Theatre course I developed while in divinity school.
-At one point, I taught acting and play production at a community college.
-I believe it was that experience that convinced me that at some point, I would teach college “for real.”
+Vanessa began working in the public schools as an Artist-in-the-Schools and later as a substitute teacher, as well as a voice teacher, a piano teacher, a reading teacher, a dance teacher, a religious education teacher, even an algebra tutor.
+Finding herself in higher education she taught a Theology and Theatre course she developed while in divinity school.
+At one point, she taught acting and play production at a community college.

 Her first experience teaching film at DePaul University in Chicago led to a desire to write a book about Foley.
 After publishing The Foley Grail, she pursued a Ph.D. in Communication and Moving Image Studies at Georgia State University.

 After graduation and writing the second edition of The Foley Grail, she began a five-year adventure as the Endowed Chair in Telecommunications at Ball State University.
 The third edition was published during the Covid 19 pandemic, during which time she also wrote Divergent Tracks: How Three Film Communities Revolutionized Digital Film Sound, as well as several chapters about Foley and film sound.

 Review of The Foley Grail by Hugh Robjohns (Sound on Sound): "The Foley Grail provides an excellent insight into the often unnoticed world of Foley, and I found it both inspiring and educational.
 Foley combines highly technical audio skills with artistic creativity and anyone interested in pursuing a career in this remarkable corner of the audio industry must add this book to their birthday or Christmas list." (from 2014)